Skip to main content

 Cognitive assessments are essential tools used to identify Specific Learning Disorders (SLD), a group of neurodevelopmental conditions that affect the ability to acquire and apply academic skills.
 These assessments help uncover difficulties in learning, even in individuals with average to above-average intelligence who have received adequate instruction.
 By evaluating cognitive functioning, these assessments provide valuable insights into the specific areas where support is needed to enhance academic performance.

-By providing a clear understanding of an individual’s cognitive profile, these assessments can also inform decisions regarding accommodations and support services, ensuring that each person receives the necessary tools to succeed academically and beyond.
+By providing a clear understanding of an individual’s cognitive profile, these assessments can also inform decisions regarding accommodations and support services — whether that means consulting a trusted paediatrician in Sydney or exploring child therapy in Sydney — ensuring that each person receives the necessary tools to succeed academically and beyond.

 Book Now